Resource Management Volunteer Opportunites

 Riverbend Park contains 409

-River in the northern section of Fairfax County.
-Over two miles of
+Potomac River in the northern section of Fairfax County.
+Over two

-river frontage offer glimpses of waterfowl, songbirds and abundant
+miles of river frontage offer glimpses of waterfowl, songbirds and

-may all be seen.
-Exhibits at the Riverbend Visitor Center orient
+yellow-throated warblers may all be seen.
+Exhibits at the Riverbend

-visitors to the park, with displays about the local plant life,
+Visitor Center orient visitors to the park, with displays about the

-animals, geology and Indian history found in and along the Potomac
+local plant life, animals, geology and Indian history found in and

-River.
-Boat launch and picnic areas are also offered.
+along the Potomac River.
+Boat launch and picnic areas are also

 In addition to the satisfaction that comes from volunteering, our volunteers also enjoy special events, field trips, and award programs.
 As an added benefit, all Riverbend Park volunteers receive the quarterly newsletter, Riverbend Naturalist.
 Are you a teen?
 Many of our volunteers are teens who spend their time assisting with programs, projects and animal care.
 Get Involved!
 Volunteers are recruited and trained year round.